Back to Incidents

 Prevention Measures

-- DDoS Response: Updated runbooks to include BGP traffic engineering verification
+• DDoS Response Update: Updated runbooks to include BGP traffic engineering verification during DDoS incidents

-- AWS/Hetzner Coordination: Established direct escalation paths with cloud provider abuse teams for future incidents
+• Cloud Provider Escalation: Established direct escalation paths with AWS and Hetzner abuse teams for future incidents

 Lessons Learned